peerdevicenet/Router/README.md

        * supports peer discovery, peer device connection
        * supports group communication.
        * provides 3 layers of APIs(idl/messenger/intents) to access the runtime functions as documented in http://peerdevicenet.github.io.
-       * run as a service in a background process.
+       * run as services in a background process.
        * a pure generic kernel without enforcing any kind of connection strategy or GUI.

 Router is published as two jar/aar files at Maven Central.
 You can download the latest jars from http://search.maven.org/#search|ga|1|peerdevicenet, or grab via Maven or gradle as following: